crd/fancy-new-file/README.md

 # NO LONGER MAINTAINED

 This package is no longer maintained.
-Please use @trudko's [advanced-new-file](https://github.com/Trudko/advanced-new-file) instead.
+Please use @Osmose's [advanced-open-file](https://atom.io/packages/advanced-open-file) instead.

 > Fancy New File is a plugin for Github's Atom text editor that gives you a handy dialog (accessible via `alt-cmd-n`) to open or create new files and